mydevfair/SoftwareDesignAndDevelopmentProject/README.md

-This is my first year Software Design and Development Project
+This is my first year Software Design and Development Project.

 We were given the following problem and tasks to complete for the program.